Glenn Hughes has announced that he will be returning to the UK in November with more “Classic Deep Purple Live” nationwide tour dates.

-Just before starting his “Classic Deep Purple Live’” 2018 UK Tour, Glenn Hughes, the former bassist and singer of Deep Purple, known to millions as the ‘Voice of Rock’, Rock and Roll Hall of Fame inductee, and the current front man for rock super group Black Country Communion, announces a new set of UK tour dates for 2019.
+Last week Glenn Hughes needed to re-schedule dates of his May 2019 UK Tour due to health issues.
+The former bassist and singer of Deep Purple, known to millions as the ‘Voice of Rock’, Rock and Roll Hall of Fame inductee, and the current front man for rock super group Black Country Communion, is pleased to also announce a new set of dates in November alongside the re-scheduled ones.

 Deep Purple took a quantum leap when the then 20-year-old Glenn Hughes was seconded from British funk-rock outfit Trapeze in mid-1973.
 As bassist and co-vocalist (with David Coverdale), he helped steer the legendary rock group in the progressive direction of ‘Burn’ (1974), ‘Stormbringer’ (1974) and ‘Come Taste the Band’ (1975), while touring the world for three years.